-- Make sure to have a URL pointing to a terms of service page for your web app; this will be presented with your web app entry in the Google Apps Marketplace.
+- Make sure to have a URL pointing to a terms of service page for your web app; this will be presented with your web app entry in the G Suite Marketplace.

 Domain-wide distribution instructions

-Domain-wide distribution requires configuring the Google Apps Marketplace SDK for your web app.
+Domain-wide distribution requires configuring the G Suite Marketplace SDK for your web app.
 In order to do this, you must have access to the Cloud Platform project the add-on uses, which may not be the case if the script resides in Team Drive.
 If necessary you can switch your script to use a standard Cloud Platform project that you can access.

-In addition, domain-wide distribution also requires a manual modification of the web app's Chrome Web Store manifest and republication before it can be installed by Google Apps domain admins.
+In addition, domain-wide distribution also requires a manual modification of the web app's Chrome Web Store manifest and republication before it can be installed by G Suite domain admins.
 The full procedure is outlined in the steps below.

 - If you have not done so already, distribute your web app to the Chrome Web Store.
 When filling out the Edit Item form, make sure the Visibility options is set to Private.